priyanka-p01/SoC-with-VerilogHDL-and-Verilog-conceptsheet/README.md

-# VLSI-system-on-chip - Online course
+# VLSI-system-on-chip onlie course

-# List of all the topics
+## List of all the topics:
 1. Declaration of verilog module - [more of it inside the Module.v file]

 A module starts with the keyword - module, post which the name of the module is speciied.